How to Get Rid of your ISPs Modem Rental Fee (Buy Your Own Modem)

 If your ISP allows customer owned devices, I would recommend getting a separate modem and router (the modem is hard-wired to your ISP via a cable or fiber connection, the router sends the Wi-Fi signal to/from your devices or allows you to connect via ethernet), instead of a combined gateway that combines a modem/router into 1 device.
 This way, if the capabilities of either the modem or router becomes obsolete or dies on you, you can replace that individual device (vs. an entire gateway).
 Gateways are also known to be less reliable comparatively.

-If you want landline broadband voice (VOIP) service, go with either the Netgear CM2050v (up to 2330Mbps) or Arris T25 (up to 949Mbps).
-Note: you can just as easily (and at a big cost savings) add VOIP functionality by connecting an Ooma device to your router.
+If you want Voice capabilities, go with the Netgear CM2050v.
+Note: you can just as easily (and at a big cost savings) add landline voice (VOIP) functionality by connecting an Ooma device to your router.

-If you want a gateway (modem and router combined in 1 device), I don’t recommend that because they aren’t as reliable and you can’t upgrade one half, but the Arris G36 (up to 2330Mbps and Wi-Fi 6) and Netgear CAX30 (up to 949Mbps and Wi-Fi 6) are good value options.
+If you want a gateway (modem + router combined in 1 device), I don’t recommend that because they aren’t as reliable, are pricier, and you can’t upgrade one half, but the Arris G54 (up to 2334Mbps modem + Wi-Fi 7 router) is probably the best bet.

 Recommended Routers (to pair with modem above):